cardano-foundation/CIPs/CIP-Fair_Stakepool_Rewards/README.md

 ### Acceptance Criteria

-This proposal must be approved by both IOG as well as the community before implementation.
-Community consensus should be a high priority for proposals that modify staking rewards.

 Each stage will be an individual protocol update.
 The first two updates will be protocol parameter updates.
 The third and final update will require a hardfork.

 Before implementation, engineering and research teams must review the feasibility and potential consequences of the proposal, create the implementation for each update, and decide on the time interval between updates.